quickwit-oss/quickwit/docs/get-started/tutorials/tutorial-aws-lambda-simple.md

 python cli.py search '{"query":"severity_text:ERROR"}'
 ```

-It should respond under 1 second and return 10 hits out of 345 if you indexed the whole dataset.
+It should respond in under 1 second and return 10 hits out of 345 if you indexed the whole dataset.
 If you index the first 10,000 documents, you won't have any hits, try to query `INFO` logs instead.

 Let's now run a more advanced query: a date histogram with a term aggregation on the `severity_text`` field: